lightbend/config/README.md

  - Use `myConfig.root().render()` to get a `Config` printed out as a string with comments showing where each value came from.

-## Future Directions

-Here are some features that might be nice to add.

- - "myapp.d directory": allow parsing a directory.
-All `.json`, `.properties` and `.conf` files should be loaded in a deterministic order based on their filename.
-   If you include a file and it turns out to be a directory then it would be processed in this way.
- - including URLs (which would allow forcing file: when inside a classpath resource, among other things)

 ## Rationale

 (For the curious.)